Zakrzewiaczek/animated-wallpaper/README.md

   3. The program will create a file with the given name.
 Then proceed with it as with the ''animated_wallpaper.bat'' file (goto 'How to use this?')

 # Importand informations
+  1. Program is working if you have .NET Framework.
+If you haven't - download it from Internet
-  1. **Don't open program several times!!!
+  2. **Don't open program several times!!!
 This may cause the program to function incorrectly!**
-  2. If you have any idea / issue - make new Pull request / Issue
+  3. If you have any idea / issue - make new Pull request / Issue

 **Enjoy your wallpaper :)**